fluid-queue/fluid-queue/CONTRIBUTING.md

 Once your changes have been made, please run eslint again to identify any linter or formatting errors, and address any errors it gives you.
 The output from eslint should be blank before you open a pull request.
 Similarly, please run `npm test` to run the built-in tests and confirm none are failing.
 We cannot merge your code until it passes both the eslint checks and the tests.
 Finally, run `npx prettier --write .` to run prettier on your code and ensure it's consistent with our format, and commit any changes it makes.

-Once eslint and the tests are successful, commit your code to your fork, and create a pull request against the `main` branch (you may need to [compare branches](https://github.com/fluid-queue/fluid-queue/compare) to open a pull request).
+Once eslint and the tests are successful, commit your code to your fork, and create a pull request against the `develop` branch (you may need to [compare branches](https://github.com/fluid-queue/fluid-queue/compare) to open a pull request).
 Fill out the information requested in the template, open a pull request, and we'll review your contributions and provide feedback.

 #### Pull Request Reviews